Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 ### Docker

 For Docker, we provide a docker-compose.yml file that you can use to run the controller.
 You can download it [here](https://downloads.woolyai.com/controller/latest/docker-compose.yml).
 Inside of this yaml, you'll find each service making up the controller and how to configure them.
+The defaults we provide should work for most use cases.

 ### Kubernetes

 For Kubernetes, we provide a deployment.yml file that you can use to run the controller.
 You can download it [here](https://downloads.woolyai.com/controller/latest/deployment.yaml).
 Inside of this yaml, you'll find each service making up the controller and how to configure them.
+The defaults we provide should work for most use cases.

 ## Overview